Menu ≡ ╳

 - Money Matters

 - Blogs & Archives

 The ASEAN University Fair will provide a unique platform for Spanish students and academics to meet and gain information from ASEAN universities in one venue.
-The expert team from the ASEAN
+The expert team from the

-developing double degree programs and exchanging scholarships
+purpose of developing double degree programs and exchanging scholarships

 A Guidepost Report

 ASEAN is firmly set to be at the crossroads of global business in the 21st century.
 Some of Asia’s largest free trade export development areas are located in the ASEAN area.
 The availability of manufacturing and logistical facilities in the Region, in addition to competitive cost structures, are increasingly drawing the attention of investors and multinationals to the ten dynamic ASEAN economies.
 ASEAN could be the world’s fourth largest single market by 2030.
 The attractiveness of ASEAN for foreign investment will be further enhanced by formation of the Regional Comprehensive Economic Partnership, including 10 ASEAN countries and Australia, China, India, Japan, South Korea and New Zealand.

 Therefore, the ASEAN Committee in Madrid has been launched in 2014.
 Objective: to raise awareness of the ASEAN Community in Spain by organizing various activities.
 This March, the ACM, in collaboration with the Ministry of Education, Culture and Sport of Spain, is organizing the first ASEAN University Fair in Madrid in order to promote closer ties between the people of Spain and ASEAN member countries through educational cooperation.